Omar659/Enigma/README.md

 # Enigma
-Application done for a course at "La Sapienza Università di Roma"
+Application done for the course of Mobile Application and Cloud Computing at "La Sapienza Università di Roma"

 Cunning game looking for the right words to win the game